-Burglary Defense Lawyer in San Diego
+Burglary Defense Lawyers in San Diego

 There are many different theft crimes a person can be charged with in California - shoplifting, robbery, and burglary, to name a few.